 I kept this recipe quite simple, but it's easy to change up the flavors.
 Try one of these variations once you've mastered the basic recipe:

-- Mint – To add a minty twist to your drink, blend 1/2 cup mint leaves along with the watermelon.
+- Herbs - To add an herbal twist to your drink, blend in ½ cup basil or mint leaves along with the watermelon.
 The fresh herb flavor will remain even after you strain the juice.
-Basil would also work.

 - Berries - Got a bunch of berries on hand?
 Swap out some of the watermelon for fresh strawberries or raspberries.